 - Which of the following, if true, would most strengthen the conclusion drawn in the passage above?

 - The argument, as it is presented in the passage above, would be most strengthened if which of the following were true?

 - Which of the following, if true, most seriously weakens the conclusion drawn above?

 - Which of the following, if true, would provide the strongest evidence against the above?

 - Which of the following, if true, casts the most serious doubt on the conclusion drawn above?

 - Try to find one necessary assumption in the passage.
 This is what the right weaken answer will often target.

 - The All Things are Equal fallacy is very common on these questions.
 When things are compared over time, the assumption is that background factors remain constant (while they might be changing).
 A good answer might point out that some background factor did change.

-- When you see a Weakening question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.
+- When you see a Weaken question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.